Arsenal v Tottenham tickets | Emirates Stadium

 Arsenal's illustrious history

-Under Mikel Arteta, Arsenal have rediscovered their competitive edge and established themselves as genuine title contenders, finishing as runners-up in consecutive seasons and consistently challenging Manchester City for the Premier League crown.
-The club's commitment to attractive, attacking football combined with defensive solidity has made them one of Europe's most respected teams.
+Under Mikel Arteta, Arsenal rediscovered their competitive edge, finishing as runners-up in three consecutive seasons before finally getting over the line to win the Premier League in 2025/26 - their first league title since the Invincibles and a first in 22 years.
+The club's commitment to attractive, attacking football combined with defensive solidity has made them one of Europe's most respected teams, and reigning champions of England.

-Arsenal's trophy cabinet (46 major honors) far exceeds Tottenham's (17 major honors), a statistic Arsenal fans never tire of mentioning.
+Arsenal's trophy haul far exceeds Tottenham's, a statistic Arsenal fans never tire of mentioning.
 The club's sustained success across different eras demonstrates their status as one of England's truly elite clubs.

 Tottenham's proud heritage

-Tottenham Hotspur, founded in 1882, have their own proud history with two league titles, eight FA Cups, and four League Cups among their honors.
-Spurs became the first English club to win a European trophy (Cup Winners' Cup in 1963) and were the first English club to win two different European trophies (UEFA Cup in 1972, 1984).
+Tottenham Hotspur, founded in 1882, have their own proud history with two league titles, eight FA Cups, and four League Cups among their honours.
+Spurs became the first English club to win a European trophy (Cup Winners' Cup in 1963) and the first English club to win two different European trophies (UEFA Cup in 1972 and 1984).

 The club's glory years in the 1960s under Bill Nicholson, when they won the league and FA Cup double in 1961, remain a source of immense pride.
-More recently, Tottenham reached the UEFA Champions League final in 2019, demonstrating their ability to compete at the highest level.
+More recently, Tottenham reached the UEFA Champions League final in 2019 and, in May 2025, ended a 17-year wait for silverware by winning the UEFA Europa League, beating Manchester United 1-0 in the final under Ange Postecoglou.

-Tottenham's new stadium, opened in 2019, is one of the most impressive in world football, with a capacity of 62,850 and state-of-the-art facilities.
-The venue demonstrates the club's ambition to challenge for major honors and establish themselves among Europe's elite.
+Tottenham's home, opened in 2019, is one of the most impressive stadiums in world football, with a capacity of 62,850 and state-of-the-art facilities.
+The venue reflects the club's ambition to challenge for major honours, even after a difficult 2025/26 campaign that saw them finish 17th and undergo significant change.

 Don't miss the North London Derby between Arsenal and Tottenham Hotspur at Emirates Stadium.
 This fixture offers the opportunity to witness one of world football's greatest rivalries, where passion, history, and quality combine to create an unforgettable spectacle.